Ardvb/FODAProject2019/README.md

 - For more information on how to use Jupyter Notebook go to the Help section in the toolbar on the top of your screen.

 ## Background information on the dataset
-In one restaurant, a food server recorded the following data on all cus- tomers they served during an interval of two and a half months in early 1990.
+In one restaurant, a food server recorded the following data on all customers they served during an interval of two and a half months in early 1990.
 The restaurant, located in a suburban shopping mall, was part of a national chain and served a varied menu.
 In observance of local law, the restaurant offered to seat in a non-smoking section to patrons who requested it.
 Each record includes a day and time, and taken together, they show the server’s work schedule.
-(Taken from: https://www.kaggle.com/ranjeetjain3/seaborn-tips-dataset)
+7 variables were recorded in this dataset: tip, total bill, sex, day, time, size and smoker.
+(Partly taken from: https://www.kaggle.com/ranjeetjain3/seaborn-tips-dataset)

 ## Packages used

 ### - Numpy
+Numpy is a fundamental library for scientific computing in Python.
+It adds support for large, multi dimensional arrays and matrices.
+It also includes a large collection of high level mathematical functions to operate on these arrays.
 ### - Seaborn
+Seaborn is a Python visualization library based on matplotlib, providing a high-level interface for drawing statistical graphics.
+I found this library to be easy to use and used it to plot swarmplots and scatterplots.
+### - Matplotlib
+Matplotlib is the plotting library of Numpy.
+It provides an object-oriented API for embedding plots into applications.
+I used this library to plot histograms, amongst other things.
+### - Pandas
+Pandas is a library providing high-performance, and easily usable data structures and data analysis tools for Python.
+It is built on top of Numpy, so that means Numpy is required by Pandas.
+I have used it to read in the excel file containing the Iris date set, amongst other things.